WSU-kduncan/ceg3120-cicd-whittb/Project4/README-CI.md

             - Context/Paths: If your repository structure (or the location of the Dockerfile) changes, update the context parameter accordingly.
         - changes in repository
             - Secrets: Ensure the secrets (DOCKER_USERNAME and DOCKER_TOKEN) are set in the new repository’s settings.
-        - Workflow File Path: The workflow file is stored at ceg3120-cicd-whittb/.github/workflows/docker-image.yml
+        - Workflow File Path: The workflow file is stored at: `.github/workflows/docker-image.yml`
 3. Testing & Validating
     - How to test that your workflow did its tasking
         - GitHub Actions Tab: After pushing a commit to the main branch, navigate to the Actions tab in your repository.
 Find the workflow run and: